seastan/lotr-lcg-set-generator/README.md

 - If the script started, don't touch the keyboard or mouse.

-If you need to perform some additional actions before and/or after the script starts (like unlocking your PC or restarting Backup and Sync from Google), you may create two additional batch scripts with your custom code:
+If you need to perform some additional actions before and/or after the script starts (like unlocking your PC or restarting Google Drive), you may create two additional batch scripts with your custom code:

 - `run_setup.bat`
 - `run_cleanup.bat`